 \textbf{Empirical Limitations of CLIP.} A growing body of work has revealed several limitations of CLIP in handling complex visual-text interactions.
 Specifically, CLIP struggles with accurately binding attributes to concepts in multi-object scenes~\cite{lewis_does_2024, newman_pre-trained_2024, campbell_understanding_2024}, exhibits misinterpretations of object layouts or conflates multiple entities within a single scene~\cite{yuksekgonul_when_2023, lewis_does_2024,newman_pre-trained_2024}, and has difficulty in accurately representing negation~\cite{alhamoud_vision-language_2025,singh_learn_2024}.
 To systematically evaluate these limitations, various vision language benchmarks have been proposed targeting different tasks, including attributes, relationships, and order (ARO)~\cite{yuksekgonul_when_2023}, Sugarcrepe~\cite{hsieh_sugarcrepe_2023}, VL-checklist~\cite{zhao_vl-checklist_2023}, WhatsUp \cite{kamath_whats_2023}, Multimodal Visual Patterns (MMVP)~\cite{tong2024eyes}, and NegBench~\cite{alhamoud_vision-language_2025}.

 \textbf{Geometric Analysis of CLIP.} Several studies have examined the geometric properties of CLIP.
 Some works empirically assess the CLIP latent space and find that existing CLIP models underutilize the latent space by having a modality gap between text and image embeddings \cite{liang_mind_2022}, being highly anisotropic even within the same modality~\cite{levi_double-ellipsoid_2024}, and that CLIP training is empirically unstable~\cite{steck_is_2024}.
 Beyond these empirical studies, one work rigorously defines CLIP as a mapping from images and texts to a latent unit hypersphere~\cite{brody_potential_2023}.
-While Brody~\emph{et al.} focus on CLIP's inability to capture boolean logic, our work extends this perspective to the entire CLIP model and three complex reasoning tasks.
-Building on our analytical insights, we propose a simple solution to compute a more comprehensive similarity score.
+Our work extends this perspective.

+Other works propose alternative geometries/similarity measures for CLIP.
+For instance, \cite{desai2023hyperbolic} and \cite{pal2025compositional} present hyperbolic CLIP using Lorentzian distance.

+These show great potential, but as they do not aim to offer formal logical analysis of geometries/metrics, there is no conclusive evidence that they resolve the fundamental ambiguity in CLIP.

 Extended related work is provided in the Supplements.